kvnvallis/techdoc/code.md

 ### Run code from a heredoc

+__NOTE:__ `'EOF'` must be quoted or all of the vars will come up empty.
+Quotes around EOF disable parameter expansion, which means the vars will be preserved so they can be expanded by `sh -c`.

 If you need to run a long command inside a script using `sh -c`, you can put that command in a variable and then expand it.
 You would otherwise have to write the code inside single-quotes, like `sh -c 'echo code goes here'`.
 Both ways are fine, but the inline style does not let me reuse my code, and I was not able to find a way to allow any `'` within the surrounding `''`.
 In the heredoc, all quotes were interpreted correctly and so were backslash-escaped characters, including quotes and newlines.
 It also works when passing arguments using xargs.

     code=$(cat << 'EOF'